TheoKaMjoli/Old-Mutual-Assessement1/README.md

 # Old-Mutual-Assessement1
 We will be building an Automated Test Framework with test scripts using the Tools below.

-#Technology/Framework Used:
-*Java,
+## I would like to give a short summary of the Technologies/Framework Used:
+* Java,
-*TestNG Framework,
+* TestNG Framework,
-*Selenium,
-*Maven
+* Selenium,
+* Maven

-  * Eclipse Intergrated Development Environment
+  * We used Eclipse Intergrated Development Environment to create our automation test using Java language
-  * Java Object Oriented Programming
+  * Java Object Oriented Programming Language is widely used for mostly back-end development projects.
   * Maven is a powerful project management tool that is based on POM (project object model).
 It is used for projects build, dependency and documentation.
   * TestNG Framework is supported by a variety of tools and plugins such as Eclipse and Maven.

 Reference: https://www.geeksforgeeks.org/introduction-apache-maven-build-automation-tool-java-projects/
 Reference: https://testng.org/doc/
+Reference: Title: OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide: Exam 1Z0-808 Edition: 1 Author(s): Jeanne Boyarsky, Scott Selikoff